-- Logical damage: in general, logical damage includes partition table lost/damage, MBR damage, tracking servo information error, system information error, and section logical error.
-This kind of damage is usually easy to be recovered by just adopting a professional and dedicated program.
+- Logical damage: In general, logical damage includes partition table loss/damage, MBR damage, tracking servo information error, system information error, and section logical error.
+This kind of damage is usually easy to recover by just adopting a professional and dedicated program.

-- Physical damage: however, physical damage refers to the damage of each component of a hard drive.
-The damaged part must be replaced with a new one in order to get hard drive work normally again.
+- Physical damage: Physical damage refers to the damage to each component of a hard drive.
+The damaged part must be replaced with a new one to get the hard drive to work normally again.
 Scratches on a platter, headwear, circuit board’s short circuit, and chip burning are all included in this type of hard drive failure.

 3 Common Cases of Hard Drive Crash

-Are you familiar with this scenario: hard drive becomes RAW somehow when you try to use it?
+Are you familiar with this scenario: the hard drive becomes RAW somehow when you try to use it?
 This is actually a typical kind of hard drive crash that bothers lots of users.
-According to research, the cause of this problem is very complex; no one can name the exact reasons for sure.
+According to research, the cause of this problem is very complex.
 But you only need to know that the state of the RAW hard drive is a little bit like the hard drive which hasn’t been initialized yet.

-Perhaps the only problem lies in how to recover data from RAW hard drive without formatting.
-How to bring it back to normal state and use for further data storage?
+Perhaps the only problem lies in how to recover data from a RAW hard drive without formatting.
+How to bring it back to its normal state and use it for further data storage?
 Please read this passage to find answers:

-With the powerful tool I recommend in this article, every one of you is able to recover data from RAW hard drive without troubles.
+With the powerful data recovery tool introduced in this article, even an inexperienced user is able to recover data from a RAW drive easily.

 Accidental disk formatting is also another major factor that could lead to serious data loss.
-Once the formatting is done, nothing left in the target drive.
-And it is unlike deletion situation, in which you can try to check the Recycle Bin to find deleted data.
-Nevertheless, you don’t need to worry too much if you want to recover data from the hard drive after formatting.
+Once the formatting is done, nothing is left in the target drive.
+It is unlike the deletion situation, in which you can try to check the Recycle Bin to find deleted data.
+Nevertheless, files are not really removed from the drive where formatting has been performed, they still stay at the same place before getting overwriting.

 - Human error means that people deleted partitions or necessary files for partition displaying carelessly while using a computer.

-- Hardware failure basically refers to the physical damage of hard drive while soft failure includes system crash, virus attack, software conflict, and so on.
+- Hardware failure basically refers to the physical damage of the hard drive while soft failure includes system crashes, virus attacks, software conflicts, and so on.

 In all the above cases, Recycle Bin is not helpful at all.
-At this time, you have no choice but to turn to previous backups (if you have) or resort to the free edition/advanced edition of MiniTool Power Data Recovery I’ve asked you to download at the beginning of this post.
+At this time, you have no choice but to turn to previous backups or resort to reliable data recovery software, like MiniTool Power Data Recovery.

 - Weird sound: A weird sound/noise is coming from the computer when it is started normally (for instance, a clicking hard drive).